mauricio-b-mossi/Notes/CSharp/Basics.md

 double fifteenE = 1.5E01;
 ```

-The arithmetic operators (+, -, *, /, %) are defined for all numberic types except the
+The arithmetic operators (+, -, *, /, %) are defined for all numeric types except the
-8 and 16 bit intergral types.
-Therefore, if you perform an operaton on these types,
+8 and 16 bit integral types.
+Therefore, if you perform an operation on these types,
 they are automatically cast to the lowest possible type: int32.
 ```cs
 byte one = 1;